-Credit Agreement.
+Credit Agreement and Other Thermo Agreements.
 On November 7, 2007, we, Wachovia Investment Holdings, the lenders under our credit agreement and Thermo Funding Company agreed that Thermo Funding Company would receive an assignment of all of the rights (except indemnification rights) and assume all of the obligations of Wachovia Investment Holdings and the lenders under the credit agreement.
 The assignment and assumption was completed on December 17, 2007.

 The credit agreement was amended and restated in connection with such assignment and assumption and further amended in December 2008.
-As currently in effect, the credit agreement provides for a \$100.0 million revolving credit facility and a \$100.0 million delayed draw term loan facility.
+As subsequently amended, the credit agreement provided for a \$100.0 million revolving credit facility and a \$100.0 million delayed draw term loan facility.
 At March 31, 2009, we had drawn \$73.8 million and \$100.0 million of the revolving credit facility and the delayed draw term loan facility, respectively.